InkWarrior/Remnants-of-the-Protectorate/README.md

 - Make more variants for the Artificial Biosphere parts.
   - Add veteran npcs.
   - Add headquarter modules.
+  - Change the Giant Flowers habitat into the Autumnal Flowers habitat
 - Add more variants for both ships.
 - Start with the Protectorate Space Station
 - Start with the Envoy Shelter